We Source learn from history that we do not learn from history.

 First, human nature plays a significant role.
 Emotions like greed, ambition, and fear often overpower rational thought.
 A leader might know that a past war led to disaster.
 However, the pursuit of power or national pride can lead them down the same path.
 Similarly, during economic bubbles, the fear of missing out often outweighs the historical knowledge of inevitable crashes.
 These primal drives can make historical lessons seem distant and irrelevant in the heat of the moment.

 Finally, the context of history is always changing.
 It is rare that a current situation perfectly mirrors a past one.
 Detractors of the quote argue that we cannot apply old lessons directly because circumstances differ.
 Technology, culture, and geopolitics evolve.
-While this is true, it is the underlying patterns of human behavior that often remain the same.
+While this is true, the underlying patterns of human behavior often remain the same.
 The challenge lies in recognizing these recurring patterns despite the changing surface details.

 Breaking the Cycle